Comparing Inuvo (INUV) and Its Peers

 |2.38

-As a group, “Advertising” companies have a potential upside of 77.95%.
-Given Inuvo’s rivals higher probable upside, analysts clearly believe Inuvo has less favorable growth aspects than its rivals.
+As a group, “Advertising” companies have a potential upside of 84.56%.
+Given Inuvo’s peers higher probable upside, analysts clearly believe Inuvo has less favorable growth aspects than its peers.

-This table compares Inuvo and its rivals’ net margins, return on equity and return on assets.
+This table compares Inuvo and its peers revenue, earnings per share (EPS) and valuation.

 |Inuvo